QUICK SUMMARY:

 How Do You Prep for a Discovery Meeting?

-Once you’ve vetted the prospect and they’ve agreed to meet, it’s time to prep.
+Once you’ve vetted the prospect and they’ve agreed to meet, it’s time to prep for this initial meeting.
 You have entered the discovery phase.

 William Wilkinson, Founder of Interactive ID recommends creating: